EchoTeam/graphiti/README.md

+# Notes from Echo

+Echo augmented Graphiti by adding the following features:
+- one can now see a dashboard's graphs in the list or columns format
+- added possibility to specify time interval for all graphs on a page
+- graphs on a dashboards page can now be groupped into sections
+- a graph can now specify which graphite host has its data by specifying "graphite_host" option what makes it possible to show graphs from several graphite hosts on a single dashboard page

 # Graphiti

 Graphiti is an alternate JavaScript and Ruby front-end and graph storage application for the Graphite Real-time graphing engine.